When it comes to ecommerce data, average order value (AOV) is key metric smart retailers keep an eye on.

 Post-purchase offers are upselling or downsells that are presented directly after the checkout event and before the Thank You page.
 Your customer can then accept or decline with one click!

 Successful post-purchase offers come in all shapes and sizes, and often, the best method is to keep it simple.
-One strategy top Shopify brands use is to offer a complementary product to what the customer just bought.
+One strategy top Shopify brands use is to offer a complimentary product to what the customer just bought.
 Try offering reusable ice packs to go with a portable cooler.
 Or, offer a travel-sized version of the product they just bought, like a small bottle of sunscreen.

 Post-purchase offers present an ideal opportunity to introduce customers to a new product they’ll love and return to your store for.
 You could offer a sample packet of matcha tea for $5 (if they purchased $50 or more in other products).
 The sample won’t have a significant impact on your AOV, but if it creates a repeat customer, it’s worth it!
 Did you know that 30% of customers would rather buy from a website they already bought from?
 Provide your customers with a great buying experience and choosing to return to your store will be a no-brainer!